I started writing about "RDO" when I noticed how little info was available online.

 For the Collector Role you will need $1,050/42 Gold Bars to unlock the Pennington Field Shovel and Metal Detector which are both highly useful tools in being able to grab all Collectibles.

-For the Moonshiner Role you will need $1,700/68 Gold Bars to unlock the two still upgrades to maximize your Moonshine profits.
+For the Moonshiner Role you will need $1,700/68 Gold Bars to unlock the two still upgrades to maximize your Moonshine profits (once you reach the required Ranks to unlock them).

-For the Naturalist Role you’re going to mostly need Cash money to unlock everything that comes with the update, except for the Advanced Camera ($540/22GB) and Elephant Rifle ($580/24GB) which can be alternatively purchased with Gold.
+For the Naturalist Role you’re going to mostly need Cash money to unlock everything that comes with this update, except for the Advanced Camera ($540/22GB) and Elephant Rifle ($580/24GB) which can be alternatively purchased with Gold.
+(Note: As of the Bounty Hunter Expansion update the Wilderness Camp ($750/30GB) is worth it too for the Fast Travel ability.)

 The Mathematics of Rockstar's Gold Restructuring